The aims of surgery are to:

 These steps are repeated for all the levels on both sides.

-The left rod is bent to the appropriate thoracic kyphosis and lumbar lordosis corresponding to the levels to be fused.
+The left rod is bent to the appropriate thoracic kyphosis as preoperatively planned and lumbar lordosis corresponding to the levels to be fused.

-Starting with the most cranial screw the rod is connected sequentially to the screws on the left side of the thoracic and right side of the lumbar curve conforming to the two deformities without being locked.
+Starting with the most cranial screw the rod is inserted sequentially into the screws on the left side of the thoracic and right side of the lumbar curve conforming to the two deformities without being locked.

 Rod holders are then applied onto the rod and the rod is rotated 90° around its axis correcting the scoliosis, and restoring the kyphosis in the thoracic spine and the lordosis in the lumbar spine.

-Vertebral screw derotation extenders are applied to the screw heads along the apex of the deformity on the concavity and the convexity of the main thoracic curve.
+Vertebral screw derotation extenders are applied to the three periapical screw heads on the concavity and convexity.

-An apical derotational maneuver may be performed on the thoracic curve to simultaneously translate the apical vertebrae dorsally and medially to meet the kyphotically contoured concave rod.
+An apical derotational maneuver is then performed on the thoracic curve to simultaneously translate the apical vertebrae dorsally and medially to meet the kyphotically contoured concave rod.
 The screws are then sequentially locked to this rod from the ends to the apex.

 Secondary, an apical derotation maneuver is performed in the lumbar curve to simultaneously translate the lumbar apex medial and ventral to create increased lumbar lordosis while correcting the scoliosis.

-Distraction of the thoracic curve is performed starting at the apex pushing caudal against the lower screws while pushing cranial against the upper screws.
+Holding the spine in a derotated position, distraction is performed starting at the apex pushing caudal against the lower screws while pushing cranial against the upper screws.
 After the distraction is performed.
 Each set screw is locked down to hold the correction.

-The lumbar convex screws are then compressed towards the locked apical anchor to horizontalize each vertebra and then locked in position.
+After locking the apical screw to the rod, the lumbar convex screws are compressed towards the apical anchor to horizontalize each vertebra and then locked in position.

 The right rod is bent to the appropriate thoracic kyphosis with the appropriate transition into lordosis of the lumbar region as necessary.